Daytona Beach, FL32124

 Rentals and Section 8 — Daytona Beach, FL

 As of 2024, the percent of homes in Daytona Beach, FL under the Section 8 program is 0.3%.
 This is considered low, suggesting that the neighborhood is sparsely composed of Section 8 homes.
-Section 8 opportunity is good when HUD pays homeowners more than the average rental market rate for various home sizes.
-For each bedroom size, the average difference between HUD payments and market rents is shown in the table below.
+Section 8 opportunity is good when HUD pays more than market rent.
+1-bedroom and 3-bedroom and 4-bedroom units appear to be good home sizes to consider for Section 8 housing in Daytona Beach, FL, because HUD payments exceed market rent, while 2-bedroom units do not.

 Section 8 Market Size